In German, the same word, Beruf, means both “vocation” and “profession.”

 (Fyodor Dostoevsky, The Brothers Karamazov)

-So that this does not remain a pious intention, we have developed a very strict recruiting system.
-In fact, if the calling is but one – in life as an educator – the skills and professionalism are many; and helping each one to find “their own place” fosters both the growth of the Person and the improvement of the Organisations.
+So that all this does not remain a pious intention, we have set up a very rigorous recruiting system.
+For if the vocation is one-to life as education-the skills and professionalism are many; and helping each person find “his or her place” fosters together the growth of the Person and the better development of the Works.

-What is more, over time we have increasingly intensified the teamwork of the managers.
-The risk that the problems of the job prevail over the responsibility of the role is in fact always present; working as a team and constantly appealing to the charisma is a method of reducing this risk, and the problems of the job are dealt with as much as possible taking ìnto account the aims of the Organisations.
+In addition, over time we have increasingly intensified the teamwork of those in charge.
+In fact, the risk that the problems of the task take precedence over the responsibility of the role is always present; working in teams and continually referring back to the charism is a method for this risk to be reduced, and the problems of the task to be addressed as far as possible in the light of the aims of the Works.

-Finally, as per the remuneration of our collaborators, we have implemented a system called the Total Rewarding System, in which the following are added to the basic remuneration connected to the position:
+Finally, with regard to employee compensation, we have implemented a system called the Total Rewarding System, in which basic compensation related to the function is added to:

-1. A component linked to the achievement of goals that fosters the individual’s resourcefulness and responsibility;
+1. An achievement-related component that values the individual’s resourcefulness and responsibility;

-2. A welfare component, which places importance on reconciling family and work and is identical regardless of the job classification, thus focusing on the Person rather than the job.
+2. A welfare component, which focuses on family-work reconciliation and is identical regardless of job classification, thus putting the Person rather than the job at the center.

 VIDEO GALLERY